 Getting your poems published is probably the biggest challenge facing a beginner writer.
 Here are some suggestions for making the process more straightforward, and ultimately we hope, more rewarding.

 The first thing to remember is that there are only a few poetry publishers in Ireland and lots of poets trying to get published.
-Therefore, from the publisher's point of view, it makes most sense to publish a first book by a poet who also has somewhat of a reputation among the poetry buying public.
+From the publisher's point of view, it makes most sense to publish a first book by a poet who also built a reputation among the poetry buying public.
 Of course, a reputation is of no help unless the work is of good quality.

-There are a number of ways of doing this - winning a major competition helps, giving public readings is also useful - but the most tried and trusted is to build up a track record of publication in poetry magazines, newspapers and journals.
-As with all things in life, the magazines and journals that are the hardest to get into are generally the ones with the highest standards and thus the ones with the most impact.
+There are a number of ways of doing this: winning a major competition helps; giving public readings is also useful; but the most tried and trusted is to build up a track record of publication in poetry magazines, newspapers and journals.
+The magazines and journals that are the hardest to get into are generally the ones with the highest standards and thus the ones with the most impact.

 The following is a list of guidelines for submitting poems:

 - Get a copy of the magazine and read it.
 It is much easier to put together a submission when you have some idea of the editor's taste, whether special issues devoted to a particular theme are planned, what the general standard of material published is like etc. We do not recommend submitting to a magazine you have never seen or heard of.